Living-with-machines/TheLivingMachine/README.md

 # The Living Machine

-This repository contains the code for the experiments used for the paper 'The Living Machine: A Computational Approach to the Nineteenth Century Language of Technology', currently in Press.
-Contact @dcsw2 for info.
+This repository contains the code for the experiments used for the paper 'The Living Machine: A Computational Approach to the Nineteenth Century Language of Technology', currently in Press with _Technology and Culture_, by Daniel Wilson, Mariona Coll Ardanuy, Kaspar Beelen et al. Contact @dcsw2 for info.

 ## Installation
 Run the following commands: